jmrozanec/cron-utils/README.md

 **Current development**

+*We are currently working to update the codebase towards JDK 16, to ensure will be fully compatible with JDK 17 when released.*

 Now we are developing a new generation of cron-descriptors using neural-translation!
 Any kind of contributions are welcome: from help with dataset generation to machine learning models training and utilities to load them!
 If interested, please follow issue [#3](https://github.com/jmrozanec/cron-utils/issues/3)

 **Features**